twigz826/gilded-rose-js-jest/docs/DOMAIN_MODEL.md

   - If statements are triggered with different treatments for specific items, namely: "Aged Brie", "Backstage passes to a TAFKAL80ETC concert" and "Sulfuras, Hand of Ragnaros".
   - See Comments in the code to understand what each line of the function does

+3. Unexpected finding about Aged Brie not clearly stated in the instructions
+  - Aged Brie quality goes up by 2 each time once the sellIn value drops below 0

 ### Writing tests to confirm understanding of core functionality

 1. First tests will confirm behaviour of normal items sold at the inn